quinnyyy/whack/README.md

 **An online multiplayer block pushing game**

 ## Inspiration
 We wanted to make a .io style game (think agar.io).
-At first we couldn't think of any ideas but then we spotted a wheeled trash can across the venue and we knew that we wanted to make a game where you push trash cans into other people to kill them.
+At first we couldn't think of any ideas but then we spotted a wheeled trash can across the venue and we knew that we wanted to make a game where you push trash cans into other people to score points and deal damage.

 ## What it does
 You play in a 2D map against other players.
 Trash cans are randomly spawned and you can push them into other players.
 You get points when hitting others.